sharonsylu/Tip-anyID-with-ETH/README.md

   This can be:
 * a Discord account
 * a Reddit account
 * a PGP key
 * an 0x wallet address or ENS Name
 * a peice of content or object on IPFS
-* any decentralised or centralised social network
+* any decentralised, or centralised, social network
-* any other services or platforms that devs want to build
+* any other services or platforms being built by devs

 Some considerations during the build:
 * tradeoffs
 * improvements
 * implementation conditions
+* differences in onboarding

 This forms the project submission to ETHGlobal Online Hackathon.